MundoDele Spanish Grammar

 The central contrast is simple: creo que viene presents the action as believed information, while no creo que venga does not present it as accepted fact.

-Use this page as the central comparison page for the Spanish subjunctive.
-First decide whether the sentence presents information as fact or certainty.
+Use this page as the central comparison guide for the Spanish subjunctive.
+First decide whether the sentence presents information as fact, certainty or known reality.
 Then check whether the sentence expresses wish, doubt, emotion, uncertainty, purpose, hypothesis or non-specific reference.

-Creo que viene vs No creo que venga.
+Learn pairs such as creo que viene and no creo que venga.

 The main difference between indicative and subjunctive